Wallace F. Bennett papers

 - Conditions of Use

 - It is the responsibility of the researcher to obtain any necessary copyright clearances.
-Permission to publish material from the Wallace F. Bennett papers must be obtained from the Supervisor of Reference Services and/or the L. Tom Perry Special Collections Board of Curators.
+Permission to publish material from the Wallace F. Bennett papers must be obtained from the Supervisor of Reference Services and/or the L. Tom Perry Special Collections Coordinating Committee.

 - Preferred Citation

-- Initial citation: MSS 20; Wallace F. Bennett papers; 20th Century Western & Mormon Manuscripts; L. Tom Perry Special Collections, Harold B. Lee Library, Brigham Young University.
+- Initial citation: MSS 20; Wallace F. Bennett papers; 20th Century Western and Mormon Manuscripts; L. Tom Perry Special Collections, Harold B. Lee Library, Brigham Young University.
 Following citations: MSS 20, LTPSC.

 - Acquisition Information